 A curious concatenation of events leads Valeros, the father of the murdered Carlos, to visit Hugo, and to arrive at this time in search of the murderer of his son.
 He had been in America, and only first suspects that Carlos was murdered on seeing the corpse at his return, when the conviction "flashes on him like the rising of the meteor of the north."
 He seeks the murderer with a mingled desire to be revenged on him and to weep on his bosom.
-Without knowing that Hugo is his son, and without knowing that this son is the murderer of his brother, he feels from single drop falling into a crystal lake, spread farther and weaker till they are lost on the flower-covered borders,-so may I fade and float into a better life.
-Will the hand of fate never softly raise me to my natural home, from the cradle of storms, where I lie, far from my country, fastened by the strong band of love?"
+Without knowing that Hugo is his son, and without knowing that this son is the murderer of his brother, he feels from he knows not what of suspicion, anger, and love.
+After the arrival of Valeros circumstances lead to an explanation.
+He discovers that Hugo is his son, and Hugo, at the same time, learns that Carlos was his brother.
+After talking of dying on the scaffold, after a duel has almost taken place between the son and the father, and after sundry long speeches and plans of the amiable active Jerta, (the daughter of the house which had adopted Hugo,) he and Elvira kill themselves.
+They exemplify, by their death, the effects of Guilt.
+All these murders are sometimes called by German critics the necessary rounding of the piece,-"die nöthige Rundung."
+The only action, therefore, of this drama, except secondary and unimportant parts, is the arrival of Valeros, the explanation, and the murder at the end.
+All the rest is narration.

-" The secret impulse of nature."
+"The secret impulse of nature."